ITU-BDSA23-GROUP9/Chirp/docs/report.md

 **ChatGPT**: has been used to understand the theory behind some of the features which we have implemented, and generally not to generate code, unless explictly specified as co-writer.
 In some cases, it has been used for debugging purposes, indicated by including it as a co-writer in commit messages.

 **CoPilot**: was only used in the later stages of the process to speed up code-writing-proces when writing generic code.
 (We decided in the beginning that we would follow Rasmus' reccomendation of writing code without CoPilot, when we were learning the basics of C#.)

+###Usefulness and efficiency of LLMs
+Language models (LLMs) helped us understand concepts and find bugs efficiently.
+However, directly using them to generate code for more complex architecture might lead to more debugging, which was why we only used it for generating very generic code.
+It's important to use LLMs in a way where you benefit from their strengths without slowing down the development process.